msy2008/p2pool-n/README.md

 Running P2Pool:
 -------------------------
+Infinitecoin:
+* Run P2Pool with the "--net infinitecoin" option.
+* Run your miner program, connecting to 127.0.0.1 on port 9391

 Vertcoin:
 * Run P2Pool with the "--net vertcoin", "--net vertcoin2" (if you want to connect to 2nd network) or "--net vertcoin3" (for 3rd network) option.
 * Run your miner program, connecting to 127.0.0.1 on port 9171, 9172 (for 2nd network) or 9174 (for 3rd network).